bboozzoo/snap-fedora-base/README.md

 ## Q: How do I build this locally?
 A: Just `sudo make`, you can also `sudo make cache`, go offline and then `sudo make` as many times as you like (for those long flights while you are offline).
+   The resulting snap can be installed with `snap install --dangerous ./fedora*.snap`.
+   It will be automatically used by existing snaps that choose to use it.

 ## Q: How do I make new releases into the snap store?
 A: Currently only _Zygmunt Kryncki_ can do it.
-Once the hand-off process is complete it will be in the hands of the Fedora infrastructure team and it will be built automatically.
+Once the hand-off is complete it will be in the hands of the Fedora infrastructure team and it will be built automatically along with each compose.

 ## Q: Why is the license MIT?
-A: The aggregate license is MIT, individual constituent packages have their own license.
+A: The aggregate license is MIT, individual constituent packages have their own license which can be found in `usr/share/licenses` relative to the root of the snap.

 ## Q: How is this snap built?
 A: The snap is built out of vanilla binary RPMs downloaded with `dnf` from the